-Right Upper Quadrant – Morison’s Pouch
+Right Upper Quadrant (RUQ) – Morison’s Pouch

 - Using the technique to scan the liver described above, you can detect free abdominal fluid in the hepatorenal recess (Morison’s Pouch).
 Normally, the recess is only a potential space, and no anechoic fluid should be seen between the liver and kidney.

 Left Upper Quadrant – Perisplenic Recess

 - Using the technique to scan the spleen described above, you can detect free abdominal fluid in the perisplenic recess.
 You can also check the costodiaphragmatic recess from this view.